 Have you wondered how the teams working on Telerik products test software?
-We continue with the next chapter in our detailed guide, give you deeper insight into the processes of our web division.
+We continue with the next chapter in our detailed guide, give you deeper insight into the processes of our Business Services.
 You can find past chapters here, or start back at Chapter One here.

 Important note: After its completion, this series will be gathered up, updated/polished and published as an eBook.
 Interested?
 Register to receive the eBook by sending us an email at firstname.lastname@example.org.